Ahmad-danaf/FunLearn-Projects-Hub/readme.md

 - **Description:** A program aiding in learning new words for The Psychometric Entrance Test using flashcards.
 Utilizes tkinter to display cards in English for 3 seconds, then reveals the translation in Hebrew.
 Allows removal of known words and creates a new CSV file to exclude known words on subsequent runs.
 - **To Run:** Execute `python main.py`

+### Automated Amazon Price Tracker
+- **Language:** Python
+- **Description:** Automates tracking Amazon prices daily and sends email notifications when the price changes.
+- **To Run:** Upload this to a cloud platform like PythonAnywhere.com and set a scheduled command for daily execution.
+Update `notification_manager.py` using `smtplib` for email notifications.
+Refer to the `smtplib` documentation.
+To manually run, update `notification_manager.py` and execute `main.py`.
+- **Note:** Ensure to input your own email credentials and configure the notification settings before running.

 ## Usage

 To get started with these projects, follow these steps: